felangel/bloc/docs/coreconcepts.md

 }
 ```

-We can initialize the `SimpleBlocObserver` just like before via:
+We can initialize the `SimpleBlocObserver` just like before:

 ```dart
 void main() {